princetonwind/BEM/README.md

 In Tara's BEM code: contains external loads and centrifugal loads taken into account for eigenmodes In Mark's BEM code: base BEM code (Tara started by writing and comparing results to Mark's, then built on it)

-Tara-currently working on:
-[]Induced wind model
-[]Modelling effects of tower
+Tara is currently working on: induced wind model, modeling tower effects